Food and Nutrition

 - USDA initiated a pilot to test the feasibility of establishing a National Accuracy Clearinghouse database, through OMB's Partnership Fund for Integrity, to prevent duplicate participation in SNAP across State lines in real time.
 The final evaluation report is due to Congress in 2016.

 - USDA initiated a business process re-engineering project with selected SNAP State agencies to streamline their procedures and incorporate the use of advanced data analytics to better monitor SNAP recipient activity for indicators of potential trafficking.

 - Additionally, as a result of this project and in collaboration with the State of South Carolina, USDA implemented a new predictive analytics model that tracks electronic transaction patterns and activity and identifies potential recipient trafficking for investigation and prosecution by the State.

 USDA created the MyPlate icon to provide a powerful visual cue to promote healthier eating at mealtimes.
 MyPlate provides quick, easy reference tools to facilitate healthy eating on a budget for parents, teachers, healthcare professionals and communities.

-- ChooseMyPlate.gov offers resources in English and Spanish, including materials for preschoolers, kids, teens, college students, adults, pregnant and breastfeeding moms, which have been downloaded 91 million times since the site was launched in 2011.
-The site has received over 197 million page views since January 2012.
+- ChooseMyPlate.gov offers resources in English and Spanish, including materials for preschoolers, kids, teens, college students, adults, pregnant and breastfeeding moms, which have been downloaded 103 million times since January 2012.
+The site has received over 304.8 million page views since the site was launched in June 2011.

-- In 2011, USDA launched the SuperTracker, a free online nutrition planning and tracking tool.
-SuperTracker helps over 4.3 million registered users improve food choices, maintain a healthy weight, and track physical activity on a daily basis.
-Since its launch, it has reached more than 329.4 million page views and averages 6,100 new registered users daily.
+- In December 2011, USDA launched the SuperTracker, a free online nutrition planning and tracking tool.
+SuperTracker has helped over 6 million registered users improve food choices, maintain a healthy weight, and track physical activity.
+Since its launch, it has received more than 477.7 million page views and averages 4,400 new registered users daily.
 In January 2015, CNPP launched SuperTracker mobile.